About Us

 The Chef Proprietor

 Bruce R. Barnes is our chef-proprietor.
-Until recently, he was the senior executive chef at the World Bank in Washington, D.C., a top account for his company, Restaurant Associates, where he oversaw daily food service for more than 6,000 guests, including royalty and heads of state.
+Prior to making the leap to New Hampshire, he was the senior executive chef at the World Bank in Washington, D.C., a top account for his company, Restaurant Associates, where he oversaw daily food service for more than 6,000 guests, including royalty and heads of state.
 Over 14 years, he earned top chef status at Restaurant Associates, leading accounts at renowned cultural institutions and top corporations in New York City and Washington, D.C., and winning the "Chef of the Year" title in 2012.
 He has often been a guest chef at high-profile events, including D.C.
 Cultural Tourism's Embassy Chefs' Challenge; on "Good Morning America," he won the Polar Bear Chef's Challenge in 2003.
 In the 1990s, he owned the popular Harvest and Universal Grill restaurants in New York's East Village.
 During Harvest's heyday, Velvet Underground leader and solo artist Lou Reed closed the restaurant for private Thanksgiving dinners with his wife Laurie Anderson.
 Bruce gained his early culinary training from chefs in Provincetown, Mass., and NYC.
 He has regularly worked with food stylists and developed a cookbook for the Mitsitam Cafe at the National Museum of the American Indian.

 Image may be subject to copyright